Pornographic film: 1990s: DVD and the Internet age

-2000s: competition and contraction
+2000s to present: competition and contraction

 By the 2000s, the fortunes of the pornography industry had changed.
 With reliably profitable DVD sales being largely supplanted by streaming media delivery over the Internet, competition from bootleg, amateur and low-cost professional content on the Internet had made the industry substantially less profitable, leading to it shrinking in size.
-At the same time this gave rise to video sharing platforms such as Pornhub, YouPorn and XHamster.
+At the same time this gave rise to video sharing platforms such as Pornhub, XVideos and xHamster.

 Pornographic film industry

 Economics

 Globally, pornography is a large-scale business with revenues of nearly $100 billion, which includes the production of various media and associated products and services.
 The industry employs thousands of performers along with support and production staff.
 It is also followed by dedicated industry publications and trade groups as well as the mainstream press, private organizations (watchdog groups), government agencies, and political organizations.
 According to a 2005 Reuters article, "The multi-billion-dollar industry releases about 11,000 titles on DVD each year."
-Pornographic films can be sold or rented out on DVD, shown through Internet and special channels and pay-per-view on cable and satellite, and in adult theaters.
-However, by 2012, widespread availability of illegally copied content and other low-cost competition on the Internet had made the pornographic film industry smaller and reduced profitability.
+Pornographic films can be sold or rented out on DVD, shown through the Internet and special channels and pay-per-view on cable and satellite, and screened in adult theaters.
+However, by 2012, widespread availability of illegally copied content and other low-cost competition on the Internet had shrunk the pornographic film industry and reduced profitability.

 The global pornographic film industry is dominated by the United States, with the San Fernando Valley area of Los Angeles being the heart of the industry.

 In 1975, the total retail value of all the hardcore pornography in the United States was estimated at $5–10 million.
-The 1979, Revision of the Federal Criminal Code stated that "in Los Angeles alone, the porno business does $100 million a year in gross retain volume."
+The 1979 Revision of the Federal Criminal Code stated that "in Los Angeles alone, the porno business does $100 million a year in gross retain volume."
 According to the 1986 Attorney General's Commission on Pornography, American adult entertainment industry has grown considerably over the past thirty years by continually changing and expanding to appeal to new markets, though the production is considered to be low-profile and clandestine.